 Mentoring Programme

-Please note that to be eligible for participation in the CAUTHE Mentoring programme as a mentor or mentee you must be an individual Student or Associate member of CAUTHE.
-Find more information about CAUTHE membership.
+To be eligible for participation in the CAUTHE Mentoring programme as a mentor or mentee, you must be an individual Student or Associate member of CAUTHE.
+Find more information about our membership options at CAUTHE Members.

 How does CAUTHE Mentoring work?

-Please note that mentee participation in the programme is currently limited to PhD students and Early Career Researchers.
+Please note that mentee participation is currently limited to PhD Scholars and Early Career Researchers (who have completed a PhD within the past five years and have a teaching or research position).

 As a mentee, you will be able to draw upon the experience, insight, knowledge and skills of your mentor while broadening your professional network and feeling better connected with the academic community.
 It will allow you to reflect on your own practices, enhance your career development opportunities, and receive support, encouragement as well as constructive feedback.